This page is to inform about services

 standard and longspan.
 Often children grow out of the childs size

-quite quickly and as cost for childs size and standard size are
+quite quickly.
+The cost for childs size and standard size is the same

-the same for basic models, it is sometimes sensible to delay tutoring
+for basic models, therefore it is sometimes sensible to delay tutoring

-until fingers reach the holes on the standard size practice chanter.
+until fingers can reach the holes on the standard size practice chanter.

 Practice Chanter: